 I have been been an IBCLC (Internationally Board Certified Lactation Consultant) since 2010 (reaccredited as required by exam in 2020) and in addition to working strategically both locally and nationally to improve things for new families, with roles in the NHS and for some parenting charities, I have also made myself available for some private IBCLC consultations for antenatal preparation, for supportive and informative consultations with breastfeeding mothers, and those who are formula feeding and would like up-to-date evidence based and impartial information on all aspects of feeding their baby.

 I can support families remotely via video call, WhatsApp, or Facebook Messenger.
 I am able to do home visits across the north west of England (also other areas of North England, Southern Scotland and North Wales, previously) where this is necessary / appropriate.
-Additionally I am in London once a month as can sometimes make time to see clients there.
+Additionally I am in London once a month and can sometimes make time to see clients there.

 I am myself a mother, and have been supporting mothers and expectant / new parents one to one and in groups, originally as a peer supporter and then as an IBCLC, since 2001.